 The system administrator of a LityxIQ instance can enable 2FA for all users.
 If you do not see the options mentioned below, then you are not identified as a system administrator.

-To enable 2FA, click the Admin menu item on the upper right and select System Administration.
+To enable 2FA, click the Admin menu item in the left panel and select System Administration.

 You will then see the system administration menu, which includes two options related to 2FA: